Clear Way for Creativity

 Sign up Now

-NCC acquired Bunchberry Meadows with the assistance of the Government of Canada’s Natural Areas Conservation Program (NACP), a unique public-private partnership to accelerate the pace of land conservation across southern Canada.What you will be doing
+This 259 hectare (640 ac.) plot of land is managed between NCC and the Edmonton & Area Land Trust.
+NCC acquired Bunchberry Meadows with the assistance of the Government of Canada’s Natural Areas Conservation Program.What you will be doing

 Volunteers will work together to clear branches overhanging the trails at Bunchberry Meadows.
 With the use of loppers and saws, overgrown vegetation will be trimmed back so that the trail system is safe to use for visiting members of the public.Why you will love it